0x4NDR0M3DA/0x4NDR0M3DA.github.io/_posts/2026-01-12-osintfrozennorth.md

 ![challenge](/assets/posts/osintfrozennorth2026/challenge.png)

-Initial impression?
 Well, not a lot to work with.
 The image isn't clear due to cloud cover, landscape looks complex and snowy, the port itself is shorter than the vessel, no recognizable buildings...
 This means that we are indeed dealing with an extremely isolated place, where ship traffic is sparse.

 Quick reverse image search - nothing.
 No search engine was able to point me to any reasonable clue.

 Let's start with investigating the terrain.
 We have a coast with fair amount of snow on its edges and in the interior.
-Take a look at how snow is distributed - its presence emphasizes slopes, creating a layer effect throughout the landscape.
+Take a look at how the snow is distributed - its presence emphasizes slopes, creating a layer effect throughout the landscape.
 This must mean that the land is not flat and has significant height differences.
 There are a few bodies of water immediately behind the coast with complex shorelines, and a possible road heading northbound, visible on the left side.

 ![analysis1](/assets/posts/osintfrozennorth2026/analysis1.png)